akinomyoga/ble.sh/docs/CONTRIBUTING.md

 ### Pull requests

-We always welcome following types of pull requests.
+We always welcome the following types of pull requests.
 Any changes will be considered to be provided under the BSD 3-Clause License.
 If you do not know whether your changes would be appropriate for merge, please feel free to create a pull request and let us talk with each other!

 - Better translation to English, typo fixes